 His grandfather, George II created him Duke of York and Albany and Earl of Ulster on 1 April 1760.
 On the death of King George II, Edward's brother ascended the throne on 25 October 1760 as George III and named Edward a privy counsellor.
 From the time his brother became king and until the birth of the king's first child, the future George IV, on 12 August 1762, the duke was heir presumptive to the British throne.

-In the late summer of 1767, the Duke of York embarked on a tour of the continent, on his way to Genoa, the duke became ill while in France at a ball, but insisted on continuing to Genoa where he was to meet his mistress.
+In the late summer of 1767, the Duke of York embarked on a tour of the continent, on his way to Genoa, the duke became ill while in France at a ball but insisted on continuing to Genoa where he was to meet his mistress.
 He became so ill that he had to be landed in the harbour of Monaco.
 Despite the care and attention he was given, he died in the Palace of Honoré III, Prince of Monaco, on 17 September.
-Prior to his death he dictated an apologetic letter to his brother George III and thanked Prince Honore for all his care.
+Before his death, he dictated an apologetic letter to his brother George III and thanked Prince Honore for all his care.